 One kilogram has become a weight threshold of interest in backcountry ski gear.
-For both the boot and ski categories, around 1 kilogram (or roughly 2.2 pounds) is the line that divides uber ultralight "skimo" gear from more all-around kit.
+For both the boot and ski categories, around 1 kilogram (or roughly 2.2 lbs) is the line that divides uber ultralight "skimo" gear from more all-around kit.
 In the vicinity of one kilogram, again, whether boot or ski, you can get adequate downhill performance with mind-blowing uphill efficiency.
-Each tested K2 WayBack 80 weighs around 1090 grams.
+Each tested K2 Wayback 80 weighs around 1090 grams.
 Or, for the metric-system challenged, 1.09 kg.
 That's about 2.4 pounds.
-That's less than your full, standard Nalgene 1 liter water bottle.
+That's less than your full, standard Nalgene one-liter water bottle.

 We're talking super light ski gear here.
-This year, we've enlisted the help of a new ski tester.
+Recently we enlisted the help of a new ski tester.
 The Wayback 80 is half the weight of anything he had used prior.
 He reported a significant (like, multiple days of touring) adjustment period to such light skis.
 These are unlike what you've used before, most likely.
 Your first uphill steps will be so different that you won't fully appreciate it.
 Your first downhill turns will take even more adjustment.

 Stability at Speed

 You don't pick skis like this for stability.
-The narrow and feathery construction will wobble and chatter more than bigger options.
-You can't escape that.
+The narrow and feathery construction will wobble and chatter more than bigger options; it's inescapable.
 In terms of stability, weight is a performance attribute.
 More weight equals more stability.
 And these don't weigh much, as we glowingly observe above.
-High speed stability suffers the most.
+High-speed stability suffers the most.
 Steep terrain stability is a slightly different story.
 In the steeps, the K2 Wayback 80 suffers the same low-mass issues, but the needle swings back to the plus side due to the narrow stature and super stiff construction.